-Research Matters is a collaborative project among Ontario’s 21 publicly assisted universities to build new bridges between university researchers and the broader public.
-It is a multi-platform endeavour that involves a website and blog, social media, and public events—all designed to give Ontarians unprecedented access to the wealth of ideas and innovations happening at Ontario universities.
+Research Matters is a public outreach initiative that explores how Ontario university research is transforming daily life and improving how people live, work, and play across the province and around the world.
+It is a collaborative project among Ontario’s universities to build new bridges between researchers and the broader society.
+This multi-platform endeavour involves a website and blog, social media, and public events—all designed to give Ontarians unprecedented access to the wealth of ideas and innovations happening at Ontario universities.

-At universities across Ontario, in laboratories, libraries, offices, and archives, thousands of talented researchers are quietly changing the world.
+Thousands of talented researchers are quietly changing the world.
 Occasionally, one will make headlines with the announcement of a major breakthrough.
-Often, though, university researchers work behind the scenes, steadily progressing toward ambitious new ideas—new ideas that improve public policies and private practice; advance technology; foster a healthier, happier, more prosperous society; build communities; and generally make life more interesting.
+However, often, university researchers work behind the scenes, steadily progressing toward ambitious new ideas—new ideas that improve public policies and private practice, advance technology, foster a healthier, happier, more prosperous society, build communities, and generally make life more interesting.

-University researchers are deep, critical thinkers.
+University researchers are deep, critical thinkers who challenge the status quo.
 They meet tough intellectual challenges with rigour and discipline.
 They know some problems will take a lifetime, or many lifetimes to solve.
-They also know that this effort is well worth it.
+They also know this effort is well worth it.
 They offer creative solutions to real-life issues.
-They are independent thinkers, who challenge the status quo.
-They produce authoritative analysis, fresh ideas, and indispensible knowledge that could not come from any other source.
+They produce authoritative analysis, fresh ideas, and indispensable knowledge that could not come from any other source.

-There has never been a time in history when university research has been so crucial to so many pressing issues.
-Ontario university researchers do the work that makes it possible for government, business, and community leaders to make smart, informed decisions about a huge range of issues.
+Ontario researchers do the work that makes it possible for government, business, and community leaders to make smart, informed decisions about a huge range of issues.

 In specific portfolios from health to economic development, municipal, provincial, and federal governments all rely on university research to make informed policy decisions.
 University research also provides new ideas about what government should and should not be, suggests alternative voting systems, provides reality checks against campaign promises, and can help improve the efficiency, effectiveness, and ethics of governments.